This applesauce cake is light and moist, scented with cinnamon and brown sugar. Mix it up right in the pan: no mixing bowls required!

 - Dust the cake with powdered sugar, cut into pieces, and serve.

 Use icing, or a dusting of powdered sugar!

 Now of course, if you’d like you can slather this applesauce cake with icing.
-We wouldn’t be offended in the least!
-But to keep with the easy and healthy theme, we decided to opt for a light dusting of powdered sugar instead of icing.
-This has a side bonus of making this recipe even easier!
+But to keep it easy and light, we like to use a light dusting of powdered sugar instead of icing.
 Here are a few topping options:

 - Powered sugar (easiest): Top with a dusting of powdered sugar.